LATEST NEWS – February 2022

 Covid pandemic delays community planting days

-Deer Fencing going up
+Deer Fencing completed

 A key priority for ensuring a healthy future for The Warren is protecting the natural re-growth of saplings and other wild plants as well as the newly planted trees.
 The best, and most cost effective, way to protect the plants is to install deer fencing around the perimeter of The Warren.
 This will only remain in place until the new trees are well established.